hosnemobarok/Python-Learing/README.md

 # Python Learning
-I came to the world of programming with this website.
-It took 15 long to create this website.
-Although the code implementation was not good, I was very lucky to finally be able to create this website.
+I came into the world of programming by creating this website.
+This website took 15 days to create.
+Although the code implementation was not good, I was very happy to create this website.
+And learned a lot.